Find Affordable College Courses

 21 Yearly Graduations

-Harvard University comes in at #6 on our list of the most popular colleges offering doctor's degrees in public administration and social service.
+Harvard University comes in at #6 on our list of the most popular colleges offering doctor's degrees in public administration & social service.
 Each year, around 30,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $51,143 per year, while in-state graduate students, on average, pay $50,928 per year.
-During the 2020-2021 academic year, 21 people received their doctor's degree in public administration and social service from Harvard.
-About 71% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $54,269 per year, while in-state graduate students, on average, pay $54,032 per year.
+During the most recent year for which we have data, 21 people received their doctor's degree in public administration & social service from Harvard.
+Around 67% of these students were from an underrepresented racial-ethnic group, and 56% were women.
+Data shows that Harvard graduates that hold this degree go on to make a median salary of $82,087.

 #7